mkiourlappou/mkiourlappou.github.io/_pages/about.md

 ======
 My research interests lie in the application of machine learning algorithms on answering complex biological questions related to small and sparse biological datasets.

-In my PhD project I study how post-transcriptional regulation is important in neuron development in the brain and how it is related to mRNA expression and regulation.
-I work on this problem using Random Forests on information I have from microscopy images combined with gene information I gather from bioinformatics libraries.
+I study how gene expression in tissue can provide insights into post-transcriptional regulation.
+To do so, I use machine learning to uncover patterns in a combination of data including, mRNA and protein expression data, gene features and pathway information.

 News
 ======